To Contact Me

 relegated to the interceptor role.

 The F/A-18 though similar in appearance to the YF-17 with its canted vertical stabilizers is a vastly different aircraft.
-The airframe and landing gear are strengthened, with the addition of wing-fold mechanisms, an arrestor hook and catapult attachments for carrier operations.
-The aircraft is highly manoeuvrable with its two General Electric F404-400 engines giving a high thrust to weight ratio.
+The airframe and landing gear are strengthened, with the addition of wing-fold mechanisms, a tailhook and catapult attachments for carrier operations.
+The aircraft is highly manoeuvrable, with its two General Electric F404-400 engines giving a high thrust‑to‑weight ratio.
 The engines were designed with operability, reliability and maintainability first and though their performance is unexceptional, they are robust and resistant to stall and flameout.
-A digital fly‑by‑wire control system with quadruple redundancy (the first to be installed in a production fighter) and Leading Edge Extensions (LEX) allow the aircraft to remain controllable at high angles of attack.
+A digital fly‑by‑wire control system with quadruple redundancy (the first to be installed in a production fighter) and leading‑edge extensions (LEX) allow the aircraft to remain controllable at high angles of attack.

 The Hornets primary missions are fighter escort, fleet air defence, suppression of enemy air defences, air interdiction, close air support and aerial reconnaissance.
 The aircraft has a head-up display and multi-function CRT displays, the latter which allow the pilot to easily transition between fighter or attack roles, or perform both.

-The Hornet can carry a wide variety of bombs and missiles, including air‑to‑air and air‑to‑ground ordnance, supplemented by a 20mm M61 Vulcan Cannon.
+The Hornet can carry a variety of bombs and missiles, including air‑to‑air and air‑to‑ground ordnance, supplemented by a 20mm M61 Vulcan cannon.